mostly unwatched by me, a leatherskinned old laborer

 one of these hands outreached to me, pink and porcelain, feltsleeved elbows, a kinda longing desperate grasp

-what business is it of mine
+what business is it of mine he says

 her with her daddy, me the strangerfaced old steeplejack, utility belt, roadcone orange